bomberstudios/10th-anniversary/README.md

-# 10th Anniversary
+# Sketch Anniversary

-It's Sketch's 10th Anniversary, and I thought I'd celebrate it with a trip down memory lane...
+It's Sketch's ~10th~ 12th Anniversary, and I thought I'd celebrate it with a trip down memory lane...

 ## Installation